-A virtual mindfulness installation series from your friend Cosmic Chambo
+A series of collaborative virtual mindfulness installations from Cosmic Chambo Studio

 Void Contemplation Tactics is an ongoing series of guided meditation videos combining video art, heavy mellow music, and readings from Zen teachers.
 This initial six episode sequence features 15-minute excerpts from my White River, Slow Flow project.

 The kaleidoscopic images in each video are made from multiple overlapping slow motion videos of Prairie Creek Reservoir and the White River, mostly from sections that are a short walk form our apartment in downtown Muncie, Indiana.
 I captured the video in the late winter and early spring using a phone camera and a DSLR equipped with a macro lens.

 The project began as an exercise in learning my way around video recording and editing technology.
 It eventually became an experiment in manipulating mundane amateur video to convey something elusive and transcendent about a small endangered river that has special meaning to me and my partner.
 There isn’t much protected land in this region of the Midwest, so the White River Greenway that passes through our city is a frequent refuge and an opportunity to encounter herons, beavers, geese, ducks, whistle pigs, and other Munsonian creatures.
 It’s also where Wife Rachel wants us to clandestinely spread her ashes after she’s gone; thankfully, she’s quite healthy at the moment.